This Website is not fully compatible with Internet Explorer.

 Globally, the food and drinks industry is worth over $5 trillion annually.
 That’s more than both the automotive and oil & gas industries.
 The processes and technologies involved are complex and interlinked – engineering modelling and simulation (M&S) can be crucial in many of these processes.
 From equipment design to product manufacturing, packaging, and distribution, simulation can help to optimize every step of the process, saving time, money, and resources: M&S can transform the way you work and innovate.

-NAFEMS’ newly formed Food and Drink Industry Community (FDIC) members will give a unique insight into application of modelling and simulation within the food and drinks business, provide guidance on ways-of-working towards solving food and drinks industry specific problems, and introduce you to the community during their first webinar.
+NAFEMS’ newly formed Food and Drink Industry Community (FDIC) members gave a unique insight into application of modelling and simulation within the food and drinks business, provided guidance on ways-of-working towards solving food and drinks industry specific problems, and introduced delegates to the community during their first webinar.

 Agenda